 After the collapse of the Carolingian empire a land grab was launched by the local chiefs and the upcoming nobility, within a few hundred years every bid of land had a local ruler, who then of course had to defend its newly conquered territory, so what most probably were the mead halls of the chiefs perhaps with his farmhouses (long house), became the first fortified buildings later on a watch or defence tower was added and over time these grew into motte-and-bailey castles.

 While the early knights and squires were seen as the protectors of the people this situation rapidly changed.

-Their castles simply became a weapon of war and terror to where these feudal lords could safely return after have raiding neigbouring villages, castles, farmers, etc. Castles allowed these lords to behave with impunity.
+Their castles simply became a weapon of war and terror to where these feudal lords could safely return after have raiding neighbouring villages, castles, farmers, etc. Castles allowed these lords to behave with impunity.
 From here they could inflict injury and insult without any fear of retaliation.
-The look like defense structure however, in reality they most of the time were simply attack and occupation weapons.
+The look like defence structure however, in reality they most of the time were simply attack and occupation weapons.
 It made the civil wars between competing lords much more intractable.
-Medieval battles during the High Middle Ages took place one by one as none of the thousands of local lords had the resources to start an all out war.
+Medieval battles during the High Middle Ages took place one by one as none of the thousands of local lords had the resources to start an all-out war.

 Castles emerged on the scene not as an expression of strength but of weakness and were a response to the collapse of central power.

 As these local chiefs became wealthier – because of this for them very favourable system – they started to assemble their own vassals as armed warriors and became even more powerful, making them largely independent from the King.
 Most of their money was spend on warfare and castle spending could easily take up half of their annual budget.

 The Merovingian immunities now also started to include toll concessions, market dues, digging moats, building defence walls, building castles and the right to punish and the fines and revenues associated with it.
 All of this with still closely tied to the Frankish gift-giving system.